Skip to main content

 XFS Features and Root Immutability in Nitrux

 The root partition will use the XFS filesystem.
-Also, this XFS formatted partition will use the following additional filesystem features (enabled by Nitrux™).
+This XFS-formatted partition will also use the following additional filesystem features (enabled by Nitrux™).

 • Allow inodes to be placed at any location on the filesystem.
-Storing a file’s inode in the exact location as the file’s data leads to improved performance.
+Storing a file’s inode in the exact location as the file’s data improves performance.

-Since Nitrux 2.6.0, the root directory is default set to be immutable, meaning no changes occur to its contents.
-This change allows us to provide new versions of the distribution with a higher degree of certainty that no changes have occurred to the root that might cause a conflict.
+Since Nitrux 2.6.0, the root directory is set to be immutable by default, meaning no changes occur to its contents.
+This change allows us to provide new versions of the distribution with a higher degree of certainty that no changes have happened to the root that might cause a conflict.
 We also want to avoid sudden issues from upgraded packages coming from a different origin than our repository, which we have a minimal way of controlling.
 However, we understand that there may be cases where users need to change something in the root directory.

 • ⚠️ Important: Avoid writing data to the root as a user while using the command below, as this will cause an error when exiting the shell session that overlayroot-chroot will create.
 Any changes to the root directory should be explicitly done only through the shell session after running overlayroot-chroot.